perigrin/the-room/_posts/2010-05-20-patches-welcome.md

 ---
-Title: "Patches Welcome" or Volunteers vs Hobbists
+title: "Patches Welcome" or Volunteers vs Hobbists
-Author: Chris Prather
+author: Chris Prather
-Date: 2010-05-20T19:08:24 EDT
+date: 2010-05-20T19:08:24 EDT
 ---

-# "Patches Welcome" or Volunteers vs Hobbyists #

 There has been a strong meme going around that I've not been paying attention to until today.
 I'm not sure my opinion really matters here